-The reason that leadership is so important (especially in in times of crisis) is that there is so much on the line.
-The life and death nature of this particular healthcare crisis and the potential economic ruin that results will fundamentally change people’s behavior as well as redefine many industries.
-While there is no way to fully insulate ourselves, our families or our companies from this healthcare and economic storm, there are principles and action plans that can help us decrease the impact, address immediate risks, stabilized our situations and plan for the future.
+Leadership is so important (especially in a crisis) because there is so much on the line.
+The life and death nature of this particular pandemic healthcare crisis and the potential economic ruin that results will fundamentally change people’s behavior and redefine many industries.
+While there is no way to insulate ourselves entirely from this healthcare and economic storm, there are principles and action plans that can help us decrease the impact, address immediate risks, stabilized our situations, and plan for the future.
 Will your business weather the storm?

 Determine What’s Important and Execute

 The ability to understand the situation and disseminate accurate information as quickly as possible is also critical.
-Demonstration of an intellectual command of the facts and confidence via a well-crafted communication strategy helps to align the organization.
+Demonstration of an intellectual command of the facts and confidence via a well-crafted communication strategy helps align the organization.
 Leaders that do not have these skills often need to consult and collaborate with a skilled and objective third-party to create appropriate messaging.

 While disaster situations are, by definition, emotionally charged, the ability to gain control over personal emotions and worries is critical.
 You cannot let personal fear cause an over-reaction that will prompt others to panic and become ineffective.
 Leaders need to conceal their fear and control their emotions.
 Acting in haste often makes the situation worst if decisions are driven only by emotional reaction and not logic.